Guderian2nd/TrueHistoryAI/AI Rules.md

-IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High IF BuildingProdResource is Gold AND Gold is GoldMedium THEN BuildResourceBuilding is
+IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High IF BuildingProdResource is Gold AND Gold is GoldMedium THEN BuildResourceBuilding is Medium
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2NzQ0OTcyNl19
+eyJoaXN0b3J5IjpbLTEyNTY1OTA4MzldfQ==
 -->